 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 After this message was received, it is not known if he was reported as being held as a Prisoner of War.

-On August 14, 1944, Clyde was admitted to the hospital ward at Bilibid Prison suffering from the corneal ulcer.
-Because of the poor condition of the records, the date of discharge was not shown, and it is not known if he returned to the detail or remained at the prison.
+On August 14, 1944, Clyde was admitted to the hospital ward at Bilibid Prison suffering from a corneal ulcer.
+Because of the poor condition of the records, the date of discharge was not shown.
+It is known that the Bachrach POWs were sent to Bilibid in August 1944, so he most likely remained there.
 When it became apparent to the Japanese that it was just a matter of time until the Americans would reach Manila, they began transporting the POWs to Japan or other parts of the empire.
 The other members of the Bachrach Garage detail were sent to Bilibid Prison to await shipment.

 Anton Cichy said, “For the first few days, there were 1800 of us together in one hold.
 I don’t know how big the hold was but we had to take turns to sit down.
 We were just kind of stuck together.”

 Calvin Graef said about the conditions in the hold, “We were packed in so tight most men couldn’t get near the cans.
 And, of course, it was a physical impossibility for the sick in the back of the hold, the men suffering the tortures of diarrhea and dysentery.
 We waded in fecal matter.
 Most of the men went naked.
 The place was alive with lice, bedbugs, and roaches; the filth and stench were beyond description.”